Political will holds up European state asset sales

 Witness Bulgaria, mired in political crisis and facing May elections.
 On Monday it extended the deadline to sell part of its railway network after public pressure to halt the deal and review the privatisation programme.

-Lisbon has already met its target to raise 5.5 billion euros (4.8 billion pounds) by the end of 2013 and plans further sales this year, including the profitable national postal service CTT and the cargo unit of national railway company Comboios de Portugal.
+Lisbon has already met its target to raise 5.5 billion euros by the end of 2013 and plans further sales this year, including the profitable national postal service CTT and the cargo unit of national railway company Comboios de Portugal.

 In Italy, where pro-market think-tank Istituto Bruno Leoni estimates the state holds assets worth 1.9 trillion euros, an inconclusive election last month has left government in limbo and taken potential sales off the agenda for now.